scirpter/Nebul0us.ts/README.md

 ### Commands (<> = required, [] = optional, | = OR)

 ###### connect

 ```
 Connect the bots to the server.
+Aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
 ```

 ###### join <lobby name | player ID>